JohnAPedagogy/ProgressiveStudentHackathon/2021/specs/studmgr/admin/ResourceEntityFeature/readme.md

-# Student Manager -> Admin Epic
+# Student Manager -> Admin Epic -> Resource Entity Scenario (sub-feature)
 ## Introduction

 The admin is used by user's with the admin role.
 This page is used to interact with the database.
-This epic has the following features
+This sub feature/super scenario has the following scenarios
-1. Add Entity
+1. Add a Resource Entity
 2. Remove Entity
 1. Modify entity
 1. View all entities